metasong/iam-data/documents/Pipeable operator_179.md

 .subscribe/*ex.3->void*/(x => console.log(x));
 // [0, 2304, 9216]
 ```
-* `P`ipeable operator is a `function(P)` that take configuraton parameters and return another `function(O)` which take an observable and return another observable
+* `P`ipeable operator is a `function-P` that take configuraton parameters and return another `function-O` which take an observable and return another observable

-* operator function(P) is excuted before passed to pipe function as an argument.
+* operator function-P is excuted before passed to pipe function as an argument.
 * pipe() return another observable.
 * when `subscribe(...)` function(O*) excuted by sequence `observable.pipe(O1,O2,O3...).subscribe(...)` then the observables are linked by sequence.